DemocracyDevelopers/raire-rs/README.md

   can set this number, and it will take it to be a lower bound on the difficulty of the problem.
 This could potentially make the algorithm faster.
 This is probably not useful in practice, but is useful for performance testing and algorithm experimentation.
 In practice, the heuristics seem to usually do a good enough job of finding the optimum value that this doesn't help much even if you have a magic oracle.
+* `time_limit_seconds` : Optional positive number limiting the number of seconds that are spent on the algorithm.
+This time will be somewhat infrequently checked, so don't expect this to be accurate to milliseconds.

 # JSON output format

 The output is JSON with two fields: